The Unreasonable Ineffectiveness of the Deeper Layers: Introduction

 In conjunction with our layer pruning, we investigate the similarity of layer representations at different separations and find broadly that deeper layers are qualitatively more similar to neighboring layers than shallow layers (with the exception of the very final layer).
-This suggests an even simpler pruning strategy: remove layers beginning at the penultimate layer and proceed from deep to shallow until the desired number of layers have been removed.\footnote{This strategy is especially interesting in situations where resource constraints inhibit the full application of the similarity-informed pruning algorithm described in Figure~\ref{fig:main-results-pruning}(a).} In this case, we find that, after healing the damage with a small amount of QLoRA finetuning, we can achieve performance that nearly matches the more involved similarity-informed layer pruning strategy.
+This suggests an even simpler pruning strategy: remove layers beginning at the penultimate layer and proceed from deep to shallow until the desired number of layers have been removed.
+In this case, we find that, after healing the damage with a small amount of QLoRA finetuning, we can achieve performance that nearly matches the more involved similarity-informed layer pruning strategy.
 The effectiveness of this method is evidence that LLMs might not properly leverage the parameters in the deeper layers of the network.